captbaritone/webamp/README.md

         - What is the line graph version?
         - What is the bar graph version?
     - What do the clutter bar letters do?
+    - Check behavior of position slider icon as it moves from left to right

 ## Someday Maybe